PREVENT CLUMPING AND CAKING

 White Lake Earth™️ is added to grain, feed, and supplements to absorb moisture that can otherwise lead to clumping and caking.
 White Lake Earth™️ keeps things dry, and so improves flowability while preventing moist conditions that can lead to the growth of molds and bacteria.

 White Lake Earth™️ Diatomaceous Earth is a “natural grade” DE from a freshwater source mined in Oregon, USA.
-It is a naturally pure form of amorphous silicon dioxide and averages over 87.59% Si02, with calcium, magnesium, and other beneficial trace minerals.
+It is a naturally pure form of amorphous white diatomaceous earth that contains calcium, magnesium, and other essential trace mineral oxides.

 Diatomaceous Earth is found through-out the world, however all deposits are not formed with the same qualities.
 The DE found in this White Lake Earth™️ deposit has measurable, unique characteristics, including massive surface area.
 While most diatomaceous earth material has a surface area of 10m2/g to 30m2/g, White Lake Earth’s surface area is over 69m2/g.